The art world has always been a male-dominated one, so how can women break in?

 One: Stop whining.
 The panel discussion opened with artist and curator Maura Reilly announcing, "No whining.
 We've been whining long enough."
 It was a genuine relief that this talk spared the audience from feeble complaints.

 Two: Keep track of the numbers.
 "Counting is a feminist strategy," Reilly said.
 It's clear that there's a disparity in gender and minority representation but we need to know how much.
 We need to know if it's getting better or if it's leveled off.
 Is this as good as it gets?

 Four: Self-promote.
-Senior editor of Jillian Steinhauer said she has noticed that women don't promote as much as men.
-Similar to , they tend to be more passive and apologetic, more worried about being annoying.
+Senior editor of Hyperallergic Jillian Steinhauer said she has noticed that women don't promote as much as men.
+Similar to women in any workplace, they tend to be more passive and apologetic, more worried about being annoying.
 If they email once and don't hear a response, they won't email again, she noted, adding that it's the men who behave like "squeaky wheels" and contact publications or galleries repeatedly.
 Steinhaur urges women to speak confidently and to never begin with, "Sorry to bug you."

 Read More: The Feminist Artists Taking Over Frieze